aihpi/video-search/README.md

 4. The importance of user experience (click-to-seek functionality)

 Each search method builds upon the previous ones, demonstrating increasing levels of AI sophistication while maintaining practical usability.

-## Contributing

-Feel free to extend this demonstrator with additional search methods or improvements to existing ones.
-The modular architecture makes it easy to add new search strategies.